Privoce/vocechat-doc/docs/install/docker.md

 :::

 ## 1. Quck start
 Install Docker as quickly as possible and set up the environment:
+Assuming your system is Debian 11, with root privileges and domain name domain.com
 ```shell
 # Install Docker
 apt update